open/close all folders

 - Scullery Maid

 - Shiksa Goddess

-Count Von Krolock's faithful servant, Kuokol is the first sign that Professor Abronsius is right about the vampires - he arrives to buy some candles, trying to communicate something to Sarah all the while.
+Translation: (None needed)Count von Krolock's faithful servant, Koukol is the first sign that Professor Abronsius is right about the vampires - he arrives to buy some candles, trying to communicate something to Sarah all the while.

-Graf Von Krolock
+Graf von Krolock

 Gott ist tot.
 Nach ihm wird nicht mehr gesucht.

 Translation: God is dead.
-He is sought after no more.The dark, seductive vampire lord with a (possible) crush on Sarah, Von Krolock lives his life in an old castle in the wilderness.
+He is sought after no more.The dark, seductive vampire lord with a (possible) crush on Sarah, von Krolock lives his life in an old castle in the wilderness.
 He welcomes Sarah to his home, and later Alfred and the Professor, knowing at least one of them will become vampire chow at his Midnight Ball.